inocan-group/brilliant-errors/README.md

 # Brilliant Errors

+> **Note:** the version 6.x of this library had moved to newer dependencies wand the `callsites` library  _only_ support the ESM module system these days but because we were packaging up in both ESM and CJS it was causing errors.
+I had intended to keep CJS around for a while longer but in most cases you really should be preferring ESM anyway.
+In version **7.x** and going forward we are only publishing version ESM.
+If you still need CJS you can use the latest `0.5.x` release.

 The base errors you get from Javascript leave a lot to be desired and this library attempts to provide a _consistent_ way to provide solid meta information on errors raised in Typescript/Javascript projects.

 This library provides two _configurators_ for errors: